-Mirabello Bay is an embayment of the Sea of Crete on the eastern part of Crete in present day Greece.
-This area was important in prehistoric settlements of the island of Crete.
+You will find Mirabello Bay in the Sea of Crete on the eastern part of Crete in Greece.
+It is the largest bay in the Greek islands and one of the biggest in the Mediterranean Sea.
+This area was important in prehistoric settlements in Crete.

 The coast of Mirabello Bay was noted for its role in the copper metallurgy development in the period around 3000 BC.
 In the Late Minoan period, cities on high ground overlooking Mirabello Bay were founded as cities of refuge, including Karphi.
 Later in the Dorian Invasion, settlement occurred of other hilltop cities overlooking Mirabello Bay; an example of this phase of settlement was the city of Lato.